BernhardPosselt/pf2e-kingmaker-tools/README.md

 #### Making Changes in Code

-Translations are persisted in **lang/en.json**.
+Translations are persisted in **lang/en.json**. **DO NOT EDIT other translation files directly since they will be overriden from Transifex**.
 You can arbitrarily nest JSON values and reference them using the path.
 For instance:

 ```json
 {